 Breast cancer is often thought of as something that only affects women, but men can get it in rare cases.
-It develops in the small amount of breast tissue men have behind their nipples.
+It grows in the small amount of breast tissue men have behind their nipples.

 Symptoms of breast cancer in men

-Signs of breast cancer in men include:
+The symptoms of breast cancer in men include:

 - a lump in the breast – this is usually hard, painless and does not move around within the breast

-- the nipple turning inwards (inverted nipple)
+- the nipple turning inwards

 - fluid oozing from the nipple (nipple discharge), which may be streaked with blood